Concepts (C++)

-Concepts are an extension to the templates feature provided by the C++ programming language.
+Concepts in the C++ programming language are type constraints on templates (or generics).
 Concepts are named Boolean predicates on template parameters, evaluated at compile time.
 A concept may be associated with a template (class template, function template, member function of a class template, variable template, or alias template), in which case it serves as a constraint: it limits the set of arguments that are accepted as template parameters.

 Originally dating back to suggestions for C++11, the original concepts specification has been revised multiple times before formally being standardised in C++20.

 Main uses

 The main uses of concepts are: